 Adult berberis sawfly can be found flying around Berberis and Mahonia in the spring and summer and have been observed visiting the flowers of Eryngium caerulescens and fennel (Foeniculum vulgare), where they feed on nectar and/or pollen.

-The female sawflies deposit their eggs in batches of up to seven, which are inserted under the epidermis of the lower leaf surface of its host plants.
+The female sawflies insert eggs in batches of up to seven, under the epidermis of the lower leaf surface of host plants.

-Berberis sawfly is likely to be mainly a garden insect in the UK, as that is where its food plants are most likely to be found.
-There are two or three generations during the summer and autumn and so larvae can be found at almost any time between May and the end of October.
+There are two or three generations during the summer and autumn and so larvae can be found at any time between May and October.
 When the larvae have completed their feeding, they pupate in the soil within silk cocoons.
 The final autumn generation overwinters as pupae.

-- If damage is to be avoided, host plants should be inspected carefully throughout the spring and summer in order to detect the young larvae.
+• If damage is to be avoided, host plants should be inspected carefully throughout the spring and summer in order to detect young larvae.